 For each object, there are several separately controllable modes of access to the object.
 For example, a segment may be read, written, or executed as a procedure.
-If we use letters r, w, and e for these three modes of access, an access control list entry fur a segment may specify any of the combinations of access in table I. Certain access mode combinations are prohibited either because they make no sense (e.g. write only) or correct implementation requires more sophisticated machinery than implied by the simple mode settings.
+If we use the letters r, w, and e for these three modes of access, an access control list entry for a segment may specify any of the combinations of access in table I. Certain access mode combinations are prohibited either because they make no sense (e.g., write only) or correct implementation requires more sophisticated machinery than implied by the simple mode settings.
 (For example, an execute-only mode, while appealing as a method for obtaining proprietary procedures, leaves unsolved certain problems of general proprietary procedures, such as protection of return points of calls to other procedures.
 The protection ring mechanism described later is used in Multics to implement proprietary procedures.
 The execute-only mode, while probably useful for less general cases, has not been pursued.)

-Typical use
+Mode Typical use

-access denied
+(none) access denied

-read-only data
+r read-only data

-pure procedure
+re pure procedure

-writeable data
+rw writeable data

-impure procedure
+rew impure procedure